 Center for Language and Culture (CLC)

-In Spring, 2014, the Center for Language and Culture (CLC) is offering:
+In Fall, 2014, the Center for Language and Culture (CLC) is offering:

-- A blended-learning course in Portuguese (CLC 194 Beginning Portuguese II).
+- A blended-learning course in Portuguese (CLC 191 Beginning Portuguese 1I).
 The course involves distance-learning sessions with a professor at Denison University and live sessions with a native speaker at Allegheny.
 For more information, contact Karen Richter in the Modern & Classical Languages Department.

-- Self-directed study in American Sign Language (ASL), Level II.
-Please read the information below before deciding whether to apply to take ASL.
+- Self-directed study in American Sign Language (ASL), Level I. Please read the information below before deciding whether to apply to take ASL.